IMO cyber security requirements

 |---|---|---|

-| CBS asset inventory with criticality classification | §3.1.1 | Asset Inventory Guide → |
+| CBS asset inventory with system interdependencies | §3.5.2.1 / §3.5.2.2 | Asset Inventory Guide → |

-| Cyber risk assessment document | §3.1.3 | Risk Assessment Guide → |
+| Cyber risk assessment of critical systems | §3.5.2.3 | Risk Assessment Guide → |

-| Access control and credential management procedure | §3.2.1 | Password Policy & RBAC → |
+| Unique credentials and account management procedure | §3.5.3.1 / §3.5.3.2 | Password Policy & RBAC → |

-| Removable media and USB control procedure | §3.2.3 | USB Protection → |
+| Removable media control procedure | §3.5.3.5 | USB Protection → |

-| Cyber incident response procedure | §3.4.1 | First 15 Minutes → |
+| System backup and incident response plan | §3.5.3.7 | Configuration Backups → |

-| Shore-side reporting procedure | §3.4.3 | Shore Reporting → |
+| Incident reporting procedure (to Administration within required timeframes) | §3.5.5.1 | Shore Reporting → |

-| Management of Change (MoC) procedure for cyber systems | §2.3 | MoC Form Template → |
+| Root cause analysis procedure for cyber incidents | §3.5.6.3 | Post-Incident Debriefing → |

 What Port State Control inspectors look for

 PSC officers increasingly include cyber security checks as part of ISM Code inspections.
 The following are the most commonly cited deficiencies.
-Each one maps directly to a TAGSIA playbook.

 No cyber risk section in the SMS

 The single most common finding.
-Many vessels have updated their SMS for other requirements but have never added a cyber risk annex.
+Many vessels have updated their SMS for other requirements but have never added a cyber risk element.
 An inspector asks to see the cyber section — if there isn’t one, it is an immediate ISM non-conformity.

-No asset inventory or it is outdated
+No CBS inventory or it is outdated

 Default or shared credentials on OT systems

-No incident response procedure accessible to crew
+No incident response procedure

 Frequently asked questions